lut-ful/Data-analyst-capstone-project/README.md

-# IBM Data Analyst Capstone Project
+# IBM Capstone Project: Stack Overflow Job Survey

 ## Overview

-This repository contains the IBM Data Analyst Capstone Project, which demonstrates my proficiency in data analysis, data visualization, and dashboard creation.
-The project involves cleaning, analyzing, and visualizing a dataset to provide actionable insights and support decision-making.
+This project is part of the IBM Data Science Professional Certificate Capstone.
+The goal of the project is to analyze the Stack Overflow Developer Survey data to gain insights into developer demographics, job preferences, and other trends in the software development industry.

-## Project Details
+## Data Source

-### Project Title

-Credit Card Financial Report Dashboard

-### Description

-The Credit Card Financial Report Dashboard is an interactive tool designed to analyze weekly credit card transactions and customer data.
-The dashboard leverages Python, SQL, and Power BI to streamline data processing, monitor key performance metrics, and deliver actionable insights to stakeholders.
+The data used in this project comes from the Stack Overflow Developer Survey, which is conducted annually by Stack Overflow.
+The survey covers a wide range of topics, including programming languages, frameworks, job satisfaction, salaries, and more.

 ### Key Features

-- **Data Import**: Facilitates weekly data import for continuous analysis.
+- **Data Import**: Facilitates data imported from Stack Overflow for continuous analysis.
 - **Data Cleaning**: Ensures data quality and consistency.
 - **Data Analysis**: Analyzes key metrics and trends in credit card transactions.
 - **Visualization**: Provides interactive dashboards for easy interpretation of data.